 Kate uses her wealth of knowledge from her career in movement and fitness as a professional dancer/dance artist, which spans over twenty years, and continues to develop.
 Dancers are trained like athletes, in strength, performance enhancement techniques, isolated methods and whole body focus.
 Building and leaning muscle tone, challenging stamina and incorporating alignment and postural work.
 Every inch of the body will feel worked.

 A holistic approach is very much at the heart of Kate's practice.
 All forms of movement, including Pilates are so good for a healthy mind and body.
 Taking time for yourself is a huge factor of promoting a sense of wellbeing, and this also feeds into an individuals self care.

 This goes for all ages.
 Stimulating the mind with music, sequences, contact with others, and fully embodying the experience.

 Centre-Point Retreats and Serenity Kids programme can be a more direct approach to fulfilling the need to relax, slow down and reflect.

-For our range of classes/workshops/events/Retreats/private/bespoke packages and Pilates Clinic, please visit the following pages 'classes' 'workshops and opportunities' page
+For our range of classes/workshops/events/Retreats/private/bespoke packages, please visit the following pages 'classes' 'workshops and opportunities' page

 All teachers hold an enhanced dbs and Centre-Point ensures that all teachers maintain up to date safe guarding training.
 Guest teachers are also required to hold an enhanced dbs.
 Guest Should you wish to see any of our policies, these can be provided on request.
 Also if you wish to discuss a matter with us, please don't hesitate to get in touch.
 There will always be a first aider present.